TextureHQ/weather-plus/README.md

 # Weather Plus

+DO NOT USE YET -- WIP STILL NOT FUNCTIONAL YET

 An awesome TypeScript weather client for fetching weather data from various weather providers.

 ## What makes it "plus"?